zkjargon/zkjargon.github.io/src/intro_to_zk/what_is_proving.md

 ---

-## What does it mean to *prove*?
+## Part 1: What does it mean to *prove*?

 This article aims to be a gentle introduction to the notions of **decision problems**, **relations**, **languages** and the **$\mathsf{NP}$ complexity class**.
 We follow a running example and rephrase it each time we cover a new term.

 ### Decision Problems

-In mathematics, a statement is either *true* or *false*.
+In mathematics, a statement is either `TRUE` or `FALSE`.
 However, deciding whether a statement is true or false is not always easy.
 Consider for example the following statements:
 - **Statement 1**: the number $54$ is even.
 - **Statement 2**: the number $25890323$ can be factored.
 <!-- 5669 x 4567 = 25890323 -->

-We can quickly check that Statement 1 is true, but what about Statement 2?
+We can quickly check that Statement 1 is `TRUE`, but what about Statement 2?
 To our knowledge, the best way to decide Statement 2 is just to try factoring $25890323$.
-If we succeed, the statement is true, but we might be trying for a long time, with no guarantee of ever succeeding!
+If we succeed, the statement is `TRUE`, but we might be trying for a long time, with no guarantee of ever succeeding!

 What if we are given additional information?
 Let's say we were magically handed (or by luck stumbled upon) the numbers $5669$ and $4567$.